bppwrite/bppwrite.github.io/content/event/2016-2017/miniplay-playwriting-competition/index.md

 ## 2017 Event

-The winning plays will be performed by local actors on Sunday, April 10th!
-Winners will be fetched from their homes in a limo and driven to watch the premier of their plays here at BPP!
+The winning plays will be performed by local actors on Sunday, April 9th!
 Admittance will be granted with a first-come first-serve basis with limited seating.
 This is a wonderful program we hope to bring back next year, and so BPP will be accepting donations throughout the event.

 Any questions?
 Please contact: <education@newplays.org>